Our simple steps to reduce the stress of claiming on your motorbike insurance.

-But you’ll be able to get a payout with the minimum amount of hassle if you can provide your insurer with all the details of your claim, for example, what happened and who else was involved in any accident, as swiftly and clearly as possible.
+But you’ll be able to minimise the hassle if you can provide your insurer with as much information as possible.

 What to do if you’re in an accident

-- Take the names and contact details of the other motorists, passengers and other witnesses.
-Road users are obliged to share this information, as well as their insurance details (such as the name of their insurer).
+Take the names and contact details of the other motorists, passengers and other witnesses.
+Road users are obliged to share this information, as well as their insurance details.

-- And make a note of your location, including road or street names, and the nearest house our business numbers.
+And make a note of your location, including road or street names, and the nearest house numbers or businesses.
 Write down any other information that could be relevant such as road or weather conditions, plus time of day.

 Other types of claim